 Update 6/3/21: New York State has adopted the Centers for Disease Control and Prevention’s May 13 “Interim Public Health Recommendations for Fully Vaccinated People” for most businesses and public settings.
 Employers are strongly encouraged to consult with counsel about compliance obligations under this new guidance and interaction with obligations under the NY HERO Act.

-On April 23, 2021, the New York legislature passed the Health and Essential Rights Act (“HERO” or “Act”), which aims to protect workers and the public from the risks posed by COVID-19 and other airborne infectious diseases by requiring employers to implement specific workplace health and safety standards.
-The Act is expected to be signed by Governor Cuomo in the coming weeks.
-Most provisions of the Act will become effective 30 days after it is signed into law.
+On April 23, 2021, the New York legislature passed the Health and Essential Rights Act (“HERO” or “Act”), which aims to protect workers and the public from the risks posed by COVID-19 and other airborne infectious diseases by requiring employers with worksites located in New York (NY) State to implement specific workplace health and safety standards.
+The Act was signed into law by Governor Cuomo on May 5, 2021 and subsequent amendments signed into law on June 14, 2021.

-- Employers must provide the airborne infectious disease exposure prevention plan to employees upon the effective date of the law, upon hire, upon request, and after reopening due to an airborne infectious disease.
+- Employers must provide the airborne infectious disease exposure prevention plan to employees within 30 days of adopting a plan (no later than September 4, 2021), upon hire, upon request, and within 15 days after reopening due to an airborne infectious disease.
 In addition, employers must post the plan at worksites and must include the plan in any employee handbook.

-- Under the HERO Act, employers must allow employees to establish and administer a joint labor-management health and safety committee that will be tasked with raising health and safety issues and evaluating workplace health and safety protocols.
+- Employers with 10+ employees must allow employees to establish and administer a joint labor-management health and safety committee that will be tasked with raising health and safety issues and evaluating workplace health and safety protocols.
+The joint-labor committee provisions go into effect on November 1, 2021.

 Airborne Infectious Disease Exposure Prevention Plan